BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle3/DOCS.md

       # NOTE: If "MQTT_ONSTAR_POLLING_STATUS_TOPIC" is not explicitly set,
       #       "YOUR_POLLING_STATUS_TOPIC" defaults to "homeassistant/YOUR_CAR_VIN/polling_status/".
       #       If set, provide whatever value you set it to in this field.
       value_template: "{{ value_json.completionTimestamp }}"
       icon: mdi:calendar-clock
       device_class: timestamp
 ```

 ### MQTT Command Status Monitor

-* **MQTT Auto-Discovery for Command Status Sensors for HA Added Starting at v1.15.0**
+- **MQTT Auto-Discovery for Command Status Sensors for HA Added Starting at v1.15.0**
-  * Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
+  - Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
-  * >**Important Note:**
+  - > **Important Note:**
-    * >_Command needs to be run at least once before the sensor is visible in HA._
+    - > _Command needs to be run at least once before the sensor is visible in HA._
-  * Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
+  - Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
-    * Default is `"false"`.
+    - Default is `"false"`.

-#### To add manually if wanted
+#### To Manually Add MQTT Command Status Monitor if Wanted

 Create a MQTT sensor in Home Assistant for each command status you want to monitor.
 Below is an example for the getLocation command and other commands follow a similar format.